EdiCasi/I-challange-you/README.md

 ### Who is this app for?
 This app can bring lots of fun to all kinds of people, no matter the age or occupation.

+## Important!
+After retrieving the repo create a file called "App.config" inside of "I challenge you 3.0" and copy the contents of "App_config.txt" into it replacing YOURPC with the proper Data Source.